-First, attach the rubber feet included with the Switch if installing on a desktop or shelf.
+When installing the Switch on a desktop or shelf, the rubber feet included with the Switch should first be attached.
 Attach these cushioning feet on the bottom at each corner of the device.
 Allow enough ventilation space between the Switch and any other objects in the vicinity.

-Figure 2- 1.
+Figure 2 - 1.
 Prepare Switch for installation on a desktop or shelf